PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 Randomly assign students to evenly-sized groups.

+Below is an embedded video showing how to set up Groups in Ultra.
+Alternatively, you can [open the video in a new browser tab](https://youtu.be/zCn57Zsox3A?si=-ho-oU7v-9I1y-as)

 1. Next to **Group students**, select **Randomly assign** from the drop-down menu.</br>
 ![Randomly assign is the second option in the group students drop down menu](images/groups-randomly-assign.png)
 2. Next to **Number of groups**, select your desired number of groups from the drop-down menu.
 Each option shows the resulting group size.</br>